North West Tyrone (UK Parliament constituency)

-North West Tyrone was a UK parliamentary constituency in Ireland.
-It returned one Member of Parliament (MP) to the British House of Commons from 1918 to 1922.
+North West Tyrone was a United Kingdom parliamentary constituency in Ireland.
+It returned one Member of Parliament (MP) to the House of Commons of the United Kingdom from 1918 to 1922, on the electoral system of first past the post.

-Boundaries and boundary changes
+Boundaries

 This county constituency comprised the north-western part of County Tyrone, consisting of the rural districts of Castlederg, Strabane No. 1, and Trillick, that part of the rural district of Omagh comprising the district electoral divisions of Camderry, Clanabogan, Dromore, Drumquin, Greenan, Lisnacreaght, Moyle, Mullagharn and Tullyclunagh, and the urban district of Strabane.

 Prior to the 1918 United Kingdom general election the area was the North Tyrone and part of the Mid Tyrone constituencies.
 From the dissolution of Parliament in 1922 North West Tyrone became part of the Fermanagh and Tyrone seat.

 Politics

 The constituency was a predominantly Sinn Féin area in 1918.
 The Unionists had significant but minority support.

 Arthur Griffith was also elected for East Cavan, but as he did not take his seat in the United Kingdom House of Commons he could not choose which area he would represent and trigger a by-election in the other.

 Griffith died on 12 August 1922.
 Sinn Féin MPs were not prepared to attend the House of Commons, to apply for the writ for a by-election, so this seat was vacant at the dissolution of Parliament on 26 October 1922.